-The Seed Grants range from €15k-€40k and can be spent on bringing together UvA-scholars from different faculties to work on e.g., small innovative interfaculty research projects or grant proposal preparations.
+The Seed Grants range from €15k-€35k and can be spent on bringing together UvA-scholars from different faculties to work on e.g., small innovative interfaculty research projects or grant proposal preparations.
 Depending on the number of applications and the requested budgets, we expect to award between 2-3 grants for each theme in this round of the call.
-We expect to launch a second call in the autumn of 2024 in which 2-3 additional Seed Grants can be awarded.
+Applicants who submitted in the previous call may submit again in this round, provided they incorporate the feedback received from the steering group into their new application.

-The deadline for submitting proposals is 23 May 2024, intending for projects to start as early as possible in 2024.
+The deadline for submitting proposals is 22 November 2024, intending for projects to start as early as possible in 2025.

-Please consult the additional guidelines for the intended theme (appendix II) and the dedicated webpage for specific information for each IP Theme.
+Please consult the additional guidelines for the Healthy Future theme (appendix II) and the webpage for specific information about Healthy Future.

 The Seed Grants (Instrument I) are one form of available funding under the Theme-based collaboration, for more information about additional forms of funding, please see Appendix IV.
-We expect that funding for Instrument II - Midsize Projects will be made available soon.